FateMeetsLuck/dmildew/README.md

 Unlike JavaScript, arrays in Mildew are primitives and can be concatenated with the '+' operator.
 It is not possible to reassign the length property of an array.

-This language is more strict than JavaScript.
-Global variables cannot be redeclared unless they are undefined by setting them to
+This language is stricter than JavaScript.
+Global variables cannot be redeclared unless they are undefined by setting them to `undefined`.
-`undefined`.
 Local variables cannot be redeclared in the same scope likewise.
 Semicolons are always required.

+## Current Goals

+* Implement the class and extends keywords as syntactic sugar for the existing prototype inheritance.
+* Implement labelled loops and break and continue with labels.
+* Implement postfix and prefix increment and decrement operators.
+* Refactor code to easily implement all math assignment operators (such as `*=`).
+* Refactor Interpreter so that all functions automatically have a `call` method in their prototype.
+Currently `someFunction.call` works but `someFunction["call"]` does not.
+* Possibly support importing other scripts from a script.
+However, most host applications would probably prefer to do this with XML and their own solution.
+* Bind classes with one line of code with mixins and template metaprogramming.
+* Write a more complete and robust standard library for the scripting language.